Learning Mentor Apprenticeship (Level 3)

 You will have sector-specific experience and qualifications, as determined by your employer or professional body, which you will use to guide and advise those who are less experienced and are new to a work role.
 The Learning Mentor is therefore a ‘dual professional’, having both up-to-date knowledge and skills in a specialist vocational or subject area and the generic skills necessary to develop, support and advise others.

 If you enjoy motivating others, are aspirational and have a passion for learning and sharing your knowledge, skills and behaviours, this apprenticeship could be for you.

-There are no formal qualifications required for this apprenticeship but you are expected to be in a work place position that will enable you to support two different individuals/learners to allow you to meet the standard of the Learner Mentor course.
+You will be experienced and/or qualified within your current role and your work place position will enable you to support two different individuals/learners to allow you to meet the standard of the Learner Mentor apprenticeship.

 What qualifications will I achieve?

 - English, maths and ICT Functional Skills Level 2 (for those that have not achieved a grade C or Level 4 or above)

 The course aims to develop knowledge, skills and behaviours and on completion of the programme you will be able to: